 Most people are familiar with the motion of walking up stairs, the only difference with a step machine is that the stairs never stop and you have to keep climbing to keep up with the machine.
 There is a little bit of technique involved with a stepper but most of you will able to just jump on and go.
 The only difficult bits are tackling the speed, intensity and duration of the stepper exercise.

-Tips for using a step machine or stepper
+Tips for using a stepper

-- When you start out on the stepper you may think there is no way you can carry on climbing as your legs become tired quickly.
-The key to using the step machines is rhythm — if you try too hard or go too fast at the start you will struggle to maintain the pace or complete your workout.
+- When you first start out on the stepper you may think there is no way you can carry on as your legs become tired quickly.
+The key to using the step machines is rhythm - if you try too hard or go too fast at the start you will struggle to maintain the pace or complete your workout.
 Start off at a reasonable rhythm and maintain it until you feel comfortable.